Zoomi

 Personas

-• Making it easy for users to filter and save their search criteria.
+• Simplifying the process for users to filter and save their search preferences.

-• Ability to allow users to re-visit their Paw Stars, pets that have been passed on, saved pets and inquired pets.
+• Allowing users to revisit their Paw Stars, including pets that have been passed on, saved pets, and pets they've previously inquired about.

 Biography